boonleongtan/CookiesNCache/README.md

 ${\textsf{\color{red}{Copyright ©2024 Tan Boon Leong.
 All rights reserved.}}}$

 > [!CAUTION]
-> This project was created (almost*) entirely from scratch by the author.
+> This project was created (almost^1^) entirely from scratch by the author.
 The author retains all rights to prohibit any form of distribution and/or usage of any or all of the materials contained within this project.

 > [!WARNING]
 > Please do not use any of the materials without asking for my permission, and please do remember to credit me even after I give my permission.